 Federal Financial Report (FFR or SF-425), Cash Transaction Reports are due 30 days after the close of every calendar quarter to the Payment Management Services, HHS at https://pms.psc.gov.
 The applicant is also requested to upload a copy of the FFR (SF-425) into our grants management system, GrantSolutions.
-Failure to submit timely reports may cause a disruption in timely payments to the organization.
+Failure to submit timely reports may result in adverse award actions blocking access to funds.